On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

 which in turn implies

-The assumptions $\mu < \frac 12 L$, $t < \frac{1}{4L}$, and $\gamma_k\le4$, yield $1-t\,\mu\,\gamma_k\in (\frac{1}{2}, 1)$.
-By expanding the recursive definition of \refeq{eq:fxkPL}, we obtain the required result. \end{proof} Comparing \refthem{them:plineq_nonconvex} and \refthem{them:boundforfixed_point_PL}, in the presence of rounding errors, a smaller $t$ is required to ensure the monotonicity of GD.
-In particular, the bound on $t$ depends on the upper bound on the relative rounding errors of $t\,\nabla f(\wt\bx^{(k)})$, i.e., a larger $r_i^{(k)}$ in \refeq{eq:h} leads to a smaller bound on $t$.
-Moreover, when exact arithmetic is considered, i.e., $\gamma_j=1$ in \refeq{eq:plbound} for all $j$, \refthem{them:boundforfixed_point_PL} yields the same convergence rate that holds for infinite-precision computations: $f(\wt\bx^{(k)})-f^*\le(1-t\,\mu)^k\,(f(\bx^{(0)})-f^*)$ (cf.~\refeq{eq:plineq_nonconvex}).
+The assumptions $\mu \le \frac 12 L$, $t\le \frac{1}{4L}$, and $\gamma_k<4$, yield $1-t\,\mu\,\gamma_k\in (\frac{1}{2}, 1)$.
+By expanding the recursive definition of \cref{eq:fxkPL}, we obtain the required result. \end{proof} Comparing \cref{them:plineq_nonconvex,them:boundforfixed_point_PL}, in the presence of rounding errors, a smaller $t$ is required to ensure the monotonicity of GD.
+In particular, the bound on $t$ depends on the upper bound on the relative rounding errors of $t\ \nabla f(\wt\bx^{(k)})$.
+In other words, a larger $r_i^{(k)}$ in \cref{eq:h} leads to a smaller bound on $t$.
+Moreover, when rounding errors are zeros, i.e., $\gamma_j=1$ in \cref{eq:plbound} for all $j$, \cref{them:boundforfixed_point_PL}yields the same bound on the convergence rate achieved by exact arithmetic (cf.~\cref{eq:plineq_nonconvex}).
+When $\gamma_j<1$, the rounding errors may result in slower convergence of GD compared to that in \cref{them:plineq_nonconvex}.
+Furthermore, on the basis of \cref{eq:2ndtaylor}, we see that stagnation may occur only if $r_i^{(j)}=-1$ for all $i$.
+Since $r_i^{(j)}>-1$ under \cref{assum:universal assumption} and \cref{eq:condu_nostagnation} (cf.~\cref{lem:bound_h}), we have that in Case I, GD does not suffer from stagnation.

-Interestingly, \refthem{them:boundforfixed_point_PL} also states that a faster convergence rate may be achieved when many of the $\gamma_j$s are larger than $1$ (again, comparing with \refeq{eq:plineq_nonconvex}).
-Next, we show that we may achieve this, on average, by employing $\srh$ for evaluating $\boldsymbol{\sigma}_2$.
-Before stating the result, we introduce and comment a quantity that is important for our analysis:
+Interestingly, \cref{them:boundforfixed_point_PL} also states that a faster convergence rate may be achieved when many of the $\gamma_j$s are larger than $1$ (again, comparing with \cref{eq:plineq_nonconvex}).
+Next, we show that we may achieve this, on average, when $\bsigma_2$ is the result of $\srh$.
+Before presenting the result, we introduce and comment on a quantity that is important for our analysis: